SRTLab/srt-cookbook/docs/protocol/tsbpd/latency.md

 ## Packet Delivery Time

 Packet delivery time is the time point, estimated by the receiver, when a packet should be given (delivered) to the upstream application (via `srt_recvmsg(...)`).
-It consists of the `TsbPdTimeBase` - the base time
+It consists of the `TsbPdTimeBase` - the base time difference between sender's and receiver's clock, receiver's buffer delay `TsbPdDelay`, a timestamp of a data packet `PKT_TIMESTAMP`, and a time drift `Drift`.

 `PktTsbPdTime = TsbPdTimeBase + TsbPdDelay + PKT_TIMESTAMP + Drift`